 Launch was at 0240z 30 Sept 2001 from the Kodiak Alaska Launch Complex.
 You can easily track PCsat with any tracking program as NORAD object number 26931. or try Heavens-above.com .

 User Services: PCsat was activated for users as of 1930z on 3 Oct and demonstrated (photos) at the 2001 AMSAT Symposium in Atlanta, GA on 5 Oct.
-Note that due to frequent resets to SAFE mode on orbit which causes PCsat to revert to its pre-launch callsign of W3ADO-1, unless you see bulletins to the contrary, you are welcome to digipeat via W3ADO-1.
-Even when we load PCSAT-1 callsign, one of the UI aliases will be set to W3ADO-1 so that it may continue to be used.
+Note that due to frequent resets to SAFE mode on orbit which causes PCsat to revert to its pre-launch callsign of W3ADO-1.
+This call should not be used for digipeatging!
 Users should read and affirm the PCsat User Service Agreement.

 PCsat is a unique design with NO CPU other than two TNC's, and a unique mission for everyone.
 In this context it is different from all other amateur satellites.
 We hope you will adhere to the User Service Agreement (1 packet per 2 minutes for routine unattended ops) so that as many people as possible get to operate via PCsat reliably.